ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 val zs = List("0" , "22", "33", "2", "3", "2")
 ```

-after running program we get an `Exception`
+after running pipeline we get an `Exception`
 ```
 Exception in thread "main" java.lang.IllegalArgumentException: y or z can't be 0
 	at learning.monad.example.DivModule$.div(DivModule.scala:28)